 There’s no additional fee besides the entry pass for Yosemite National Park.
 The ticket will cost you $35/week and $70/year.
 You can also consider taking a ticket to explore Bridalveil Fall closely.

 Immerse yourself in the natural surroundings with a luxurious cabin stay in the River View A-Frame Cabin in Yosemite National Park.
 There are other options as well.
-You can book any place as per your comfort.
+You can book any place that is convenient for you.

 See Related: Do You Need a Car in San Diego?